-The deposit, and not the defense, is the final requirement for the Ph.D. degree.
+The deposit, and not the defense, is the final requirement for the Ph.D. in Latin American and Iberian Cultures degree.
 After the successful defense and complete deposit of the dissertation, the degree is awarded on the next subsequent conferral date, in October, February, or May of each year.
 Students must clear all outstanding accounts in order to receive their degree.
 See the GSAS website for more information on the award of the degree.

 Awareness of requirements

 All students must be familiar with the Graduate School of Arts and Sciences guidelines as explained on the GSAS website and in the GSAS handbook.
-Students should pay special attention to information regarding registration and the submission of material for degreegranting dates.
+Students should pay special attention to information regarding registration and the timely submission of documentation and forms for degree conferral.
 It is not the responsibility of the DGS, the Chair of the department, the student’s dissertation sponsor, or the department’s administrative personnel to ensure a student’s compliance with official GSAS regulations.
 Exceptions and/or exemptions from any of the department or GSAS requirements or schedules are granted, if at all, with reluctance and after consultation with and/or written request to the appropriate officer.
 Students should consult with the DGS as early as possible with any question concerning requirements, overall progress toward the degree, deadlines, etc.

 Teaching opportunities and responsibilities

 Graduate students have the opportunity to teach undergraduate courses in Spanish language and Latin American or Iberian cultures, in preparation for which they must attend pedagogical training seminars and workshops sponsored by the department.
-Students teach during the second, third, and fourth years in the program.
+Students may teach during the second, third, and fourth years in the program.
 The department determines teaching assignments with a view to giving students wide pedagogical experience.
-Students can also apply to become Columbia College Core Preceptors after they have fulfilled all requirements for the M.Phil.
+Students can also apply to become Columbia College Core Preceptors after they have fulfilled all requirements for the M.Phil. in Latin American and Iberian Cultures degree.
 The Office of the Core sends a general request for applications annually to all graduate students.

 The Columbia University Center for Teaching and Learning offers an extensive list of resources.
 All students are encouraged to create a teaching portfolio from the beginning of their teaching careers.